How We Stay Alive

 Most of all, especially with the added peace of mind it offers – long term sponsors who commit to a small monthly amount which helps us to literally put food on the table of these precious little ones!

 Volunteers assist us to provide essential care and a loving environment while teaching the children all the required skills to be ready for the challenges of their academic future.

 These items are all monthly necessities!
 Without them, we simply cannot provide the care our babies need!
 These are not our only expenses though!
-We also support foster children with these monthly essentials:
+We also support the full community on a needs basis: